smcneece/ha-esunpower/README.md

 - Entities are automatically created when inverters come online at sunrise
 - You'll receive a notification when your solar system is fully discovered and monitored

-### Upgrading from SunStrong (pvs-hass) Integration

-**Migration Tool Available:** See `tools/README_MIGRATION.md` for automated migration instructions.

-The repository includes a standalone migration script that converts your SunStrong entities to Enhanced SunPower while preserving all historical data.
-The tool is currently in testing - check the documentation before using.

 ---